green-fox-academy/sabalazs_masterwork/README.md

 ## Description

 Customers can register, then place pre-orders for available products, and view the status of their previous orders.
-The administrators can edit available products, and accept, or reject pre-orders from customers.
+The administrators can edit products, and accept, or reject pre-orders from customers.

+## Features
+### Customers can:
+- register, log in and log out
+- see a list of available products
+- place orders
+- see a list of their previously placed orders
+### Administrators can:
+- log in and log out
+- see a list of all products
+- edit a product
+- see a list of all orders
+- change the status of an order

 ## Technologies
 ### Backend